 The elective program in the preclerkship Integrated Scientific Curriculum provides students the opportunity to broaden their intellectual experiences during the preclerkship years and is a major element of the curriculum at UC San Diego School of Medicine.
 Students are expected to complete a minimum of 15 weekly hours or approximately 135 total hours of elective work during the first two years of medical school.
 The elective hour requirement may be satisfied through participation in preclerkship elective courses, directed readings, independent study, preceptorships, and laboratory experiences.
-Students may choose to enroll in UCSD courses outside of the SOM and earn SOM elective credit.
+Students may choose to enroll in UC San Diego courses outside of the SOM and earn SOM elective credit.

 In the third year, students take 2 two-week clinical selectives (one of the selectives must be in surgery or a surgery-related field).